open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

   When only explicit Context is supported, this parameter SHOULD be required.
 - [Severity Number](./data-model.md#field-severitynumber) (optional)

-Parameters can be added in the future, therefore, the API MUST be structured in a way for parameters to be added.
+Optional parameters can be added in the future, therefore, the API MUST be structured in a way for optional parameters to be added.

 It SHOULD be possible to distinguish between an unset parameter value from a parameter value set explicitly to a valid default value of given type